GCGImdea/fbdatachallenge/scripts/README.md

 - ES_UMD_country_analysis_batches.R: computes the **batched_pct_cli** estimates using the Spanish UMD data, at *country level*.
 Details in README file at "data/estimates-umd-batches/spain/".

 - ES_datadista_cases_fatalities.R: Merges cases and fatalities from "data/datadista_regional/".
-Smoothed quatities are also computed and stored in a single file: "/data/datadista_regional/smooth_cases_fatalities.csv"
+Smoothed quantities are also computed and stored in a single file: "/data/datadista_regional/smooth_cases_fatalities.csv"

 - analysis.R